elijah-alonzo/lucky-llama/context/about.md

 I added the bottle.png in the public directory to use as the spinning bottle.

 ## Corrections
-1. Remove the directions.
-Game doesn need that.
-2. Make the bottle a bit bigger in the desktop view.
+1. Make the bottle in the success message bigger and update the test in the success messgae.
+The test should be smaller than the bottle.
+The focus of the success message is to emphasize he bottle.
-3. Can we make the success message display the bottle and the direction it is pointing at?
-For exaple the image of the bottle is pointing at the east, the success messaeg will display the bottle in it pointing at the east as well.
+2. Update the success message of the rolling roullete and the bitlhe bottle to match the size of the customize wheel modal in the rolling roullete